pola-rs/r-polars/docs/docs/reference_home.md

 └─────┴──────────────────┴─────────────────┴─────────────────┘
 ```

-Moreover there are subnamespaces with special methods only applicable for a specific type `dt`(datetime), `arr`(list), `str`(strings), `struct`(structs), `cat`(categoricals) and `bin`(binary).
+Moreover there are subnamespaces with special methods only applicable for a
+specific type `dt`(datetime), `arr`(list), `str`(strings), `struct`(structs),
-As a sidenote, there is also an exotic subnamespace called `meta` which is rarely used to manipulate the Expression themselves.
+`cat`(categoricals) and `bin`(binary).
+As a sidenote, there is also an exotic
+subnamespace called `meta` which is rarely used to manipulate the expressions
+themselves.
+Each subsection in the "Expressions" section lists all operations
+available for a specific data type.

-For a concrete example for `dt`, suppose we have a column with strings that represent dates and that
+For a concrete example for `dt`, suppose we have a column containing dates and
-we want to extract the year from these dates:
+that we want to extract the year from these dates:

 ```r
 # Create the DataFrame